Pritampak/liza/Home.md

 <p>

      Volla,Just have a look on blew lines.
-     You'll get why Secktor 🖤 is said to be an Advanced Bot
+     You'll get why Secktor Md 🖤 is said to be an Advanced Bot
   -   First Bot which provides multiple themes  in one bot (like multiple characters in one bot)
   -  First Whatsapp Bot with `Auto Nsfw detection with percentage`
   -  First whatsapp bot with `NLP AI`